 The KillPreg Kit may be used to stop an unplanned pregnancy anywhere globally up to 77 days from the start of the previous menstrual cycle.

 Each month, the body generates progesterone in preparation for the fertilized egg implant in the endometrium (uterine lining).
 When no egg is attached to the uterine wall, the body ceases producing progesterone, resulting in a monthly flow.
-Progesterone is produced to aid the growing embryo when a fertilized egg attaches to the uterine wall.
-When mifepristone is administered, it inhibits progesterone’s function, resulting in endometrial disintegration and the commencement of bleeding.
+Progesterone is made to aid the growing embryo when a fertilized egg attaches to the uterine wall.
+When Mifepristone is administered, it inhibits progesterone’s function, resulting in endometrial disintegration and the commencement of bleeding.

-Your physician may have prescribed this medication for a reason other than those listed in these drug information articles.
+Your physician may have prescribed this medication for reasons other than those listed in these drug information articles.
 Consult your physician if you have not discussed this with your physician or are unclear about why you are taking this medication.
 Do not stop using this medication without consulting your physician first.